shusenl/proceduralshatter/README.md

 ![Partilce Guided](https://github.com/shusenl/proceduralshatter/blob/master/img/anisotropic.png "Particle Guided:")
 ![Partilce Guided](https://github.com/shusenl/proceduralshatter/blob/master/img/demo.png "Particle Guided:")

-Disclaim: This is a final project for computational geometry class at University of Utah(cs6160), so the code reliability and usability is not guaranteed.
+Disclaim: This is a class project for computational geometry class at University of Utah(cs6160), so the code reliability and usability is not guaranteed.